 With many positions to fill, but with qualified talent hard to find across technology spectrum, recruiters in this exciting technology sector tend to spend a majority of their time pursuing talented candidates who are already employed in (relatively) high-paying positions.
 To entice these gainfully employed candidates away from their current positions, the smart recruiter packages as many benefits and perks together as possible.
 They also use the most technologically sophisticated tools available to recruiting professionals today, like Cegid’s RITA Sourcer, which has been designed to use as either a standalone recruitment tool or integrated with Cegid’s Talent Management Solution.
-Using RITA Sourcer from any device, HR professionals can distribute a job listing on more than 2,000 job boards throughout North America and Europe and then track in real time how each source performs.
+Using RITA Sourcer from any device, HR professionals can distribute a job listing on more than 2,000 job boards throughout North America and then track in real time how each source performs.

 Multiple recent studies of this white hot recruitment sector point out three key areas of importance for tech recruits, include geographic location, location of a company within its own timeline and location inside technology landscape itself.
 If all of this sounds like just so much coding nerd-speak, keep reading.